Interplay of Tilt and Axion Fields in Topological Superconductors: Anisotropy in the Meissner Effect: Universal Behavior

-These observations lead us to speculate that the universal scaling function \eqref{B-univ} applies universally to all curved spaces, demonstrating scale invariance with the tilt vector $\bb\zeta$ (Fig.~\ref{tilt.fig}.c).
+This universal scaling behavior suggests that \eqref{B-univ} may apply generally to all curved spaces, exhibiting scale invariance with respect to the tilt vector (Fig.~\ref{tilt.fig}~c).

-At the critical value $\zeta_y = 1$, the relevant lengths $\lambda_\theta$ and $\lambda_B$ approach zero.
-Consequently, the influence of surface states on the magnetic field penetration becomes negligible, and the Meissner effect ceases to occur.
-In this scenario, the topological superconductor with completely expels the applied magnetic field.
+Remarkably, at the critical tilt $\zeta = 1$, both characteristic lengths $\lambda_\theta$ and $\lambda_B$ vanish.
+Consequently, the influence of surface states on the magnetic field penetration in this limit becomes negligible, and the Meissner effect is completely suppressed.
+In this scenario, the topological superconductor completely expels the applied magnetic field.